 - Fiscal year: Most peoples' fiscal period is the calendar year.
 If this is your first year in business, enter the day you started your business in the first field, and December 31 as the end date.

 - What’s your main product or service: this field is optional (except for residents of Québec).

 - Industry code: Type in the box to search for something related to your work (e.g., barber, engineer, photograph, music).
 Industry codes are mostly used for statistical purposes.

 This tab only appears if you indicated this was a partnership.
 A partnership is “two or more people carrying on a business in common with a view to profit.”
 The CRA has detailed information about whether you are in a partnership.
-If you are in a partnership with someone whom you share a Wealthsimple Tax account, you can share your T2125 with that person so you only need to complete most of the information once.

-- the Details of other partners table
+- the details of other partners (in the Partners table)

 Income and expenses